oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 Matching and Filter Mechanism
 =============================

-There are config fields responsible for matching and filtering actions that corresponds to actual context call (e.g. request or place in template, etc.)
+There are config fields responsible for matching and filtering actions that corresponds to actual context call (e.g. request, place in template, etc.)
 Filters are presents in single property `groups` for now.
-Match properties are: among wildcards - `for_all_entities`, `for_all_datagrids` and simple comparisons: `entities`, `routes`, `datagrids`, also `exclude_entities` - as reverse helper useful with wildcard `for_all_entities` defined to `true`.
+Matching properties are: among wildcards: `for_all_entities` and `for_all_datagrids`, also with simple elements comparisons: `entities`, `routes`, `datagrids`, and `exclude_entities` - as reverse helper useful with wildcard `for_all_entities` when it is defined to `true`.

-To be clear, filters discards all non matched actions and applied first before matchers.
+How it works?
+Filters discards all non matched actions and applied first before matchers.
-Then, matchers, in turn, collect all actions where any of comparison met though `OR` statement.
-E.g. if `datagrid` `OR` `route` will be met in context as present in action config then that action will be added to list.
+Then, matchers, in turn, collect all actions among filtered where any of comparison met though `OR` statement.
+E.g. if `datagrid` `OR` `route` will be met in context and present in action config then that action will be added to result list.

 Substitution of Action
 ======================